 We talk a big game over here about saving for this and saving for that, but what does that even mean?
-This is a basic primer on different options for different types of savings accounts
+This is a basic primer on different options for different types of savings accounts.

 Your first savings account was probably piggy bank, and then maybe you graduated to a passbook account at the local bank branch.
-When you started adulting you probably got a checkbook and ATM card and diligently tracked your spending in the little leger.
+When you started adulting you probably got a checkbook and ATM card and diligently tracked your spending in the little ledger.
 How quaint!
 Now most employers won't deal with anything other than direct deposit, most of us don't have checks, and you just swipe/tap/chip/Venmo for everything from a pack of gum to your mortgage.
 I bought a 40 cent donut in the middle of a field with a credit card last week!
 What a time to be alive.

 Bank savings account: You can absolutely still have a savings account at your local branch.
 If you have a cash-based income, this might be your only option.
 When I was a server/bartender I would save all my paper money in an envelope in the freezer and deposit it all at the bank on Monday morning.
 The tellers were always happy to help me move 10% into my attached savings account.
 Probably because they were just so excited to see people actually walk into the bank.